-Defined contribution plan Southern Africa Fund Name Includes: schemes Life Healthcare DC Pension Fund A pension plan under which the Group pays fixed Life Healthcare Provident Fund contributions into a separate entity.
+Defined contribution plan Southern Africa Fund Name Includes: schemes ◆ Life Healthcare DC Pension Fund A pension plan under which the Group pays fixed ◆ Life Healthcare Provident Fund contributions into a separate entity.
 The Group has no legal or constructive obligation to pay further AMG scheme ◆ TFR scheme contributions if the fund does not hold sufficient assets to pay all employees the benefits relating to employee service in the current and prior periods.
-Accounting treatment The payments to defined contribution retirement benefit plans are charged as an expense as they fall due.
-Prepaid contributions are recognised as an asset to the extent that a cash refund or a reduction in the future payments is available.
+Accounting treatment expense as they fall due. on retirement benefit plans are charged as an ed as an asset to the extent that a cash refund or a available.